-I really can’t say enough good things about cucumbers, they’re refreshing, low in calories and I try to pack them into as many recipes as I can.
-Cucumber salad is such a summer staple, for good reason, so today I’m sharing my absolute Favorite Avocado Cucumber Salad Recipe.
-It just takes a few minutes to prepare and can be enjoyed as a side dish, or you can eat it directly out of the mixing bowl, like I do.
+I really can’t say enough good things about cucumbers.
+They’re refreshing, low in calories, and I try to incorporate them into as many recipes as possible.
+Cucumber salad is such a summer staple, for good reason, so today, I’m sharing my absolute Favorite Avocado Cucumber Salad Recipe.
+It takes only a few minutes to prepare and can be enjoyed as a side dish, or you can eat it directly out of the mixing bowl, like I do.
 Let me know what you think in the comments if you give it a try!

 Why You’ll Love My Favorite Avocado Cucumber Salad Recipe

-- Minimal ingredients – The cucumbers and avocado are really the only main ingredient in this recipe besides what you need for the dressing, which includes: oil, vinegar, lemon juice, seasoning mix, salt and pepper.
-I like to add in thinly sliced green onion, but that is optional.
+- Minimal ingredients – The cucumbers and avocado are the primary ingredients in this recipe, aside from the dressing, which consists of oil, vinegar, lemon juice, seasoning mix, salt, and pepper.
+I like to add thinly sliced green onions, but these are optional.

-- Easy to make – I love this salad because it can be thrown together in just about 5 minutes and you may already have all the ingredients on hand.
-I can easily make a bit batch to snack on throughout the week or just throw together a single serving if I get a craving during the day.
+- Easy to make – I love this salad because it can be thrown together in just about 5 minutes, and you may already have all the ingredients on hand.
+I can easily make a big batch to snack on throughout the week or throw together a single serving if I get a craving during the day.

-- Flavorful and refreshing – Sometimes less is more and that is definitely true with my avocado cucumber salad recipe.
+- Flavorful and refreshing – Sometimes less is more, and that’s true with my avocado cucumber salad recipe.
 The dressing adds just the right amount of flavor without overpowering the delicate taste of the cucumbers and avocado.
 This recipe is perfect for the hot days of summer.

 Why You Should Be Eating Cucumbers